New Templeton Fellowship Opportunity

 A: Unfortunately not.
 As the Fellowship Announcement indicates, we can only accept applications for the fellowships that are complete and sent to email@example.com.

 A: As the Program Announcement states, applicants must apply within five full-time-equivalent research years of completing their PhD program.
-If, for example, six calendar years have passed since your PhD was awarded but you were engaged in full-time research activity for only four years and eleven months of that period, you remain eligible to apply.
+If, for example, six calendar years have passed since you completed your PhD but you were engaged in full-time research activity for only four years and eleven months of that period, you remain eligible to apply.

 Q: Can I apply if I have held a PhD for longer than five years, but have engaged in a substantial amount of teaching alongside my research?